 The GSEP Student Accounts Office provides student account information and processes tuition payments, company reimbursement, and student refunds.
-You can contact the GSEP Student Accounts Office through mail, phone, fax or email, or in person:
+You can contact the GSEP Student Accounts Office through mail, phone, email, or in person:

 GSEP Student Accounts

 Please Note: Pepperdine University does not accept credit cards for payment of tuition and fees.